co-libri-org/BibHelioTech/README.md

 or allow ISTEX tests if you have IP authorisation

     BHT_DONTSKIPISTEX=True python -m pytest tests
+    # defaults to False, that is it wont run istex tests

 or allow Selenium functionnal tests if available

     BHT_DONTSKIPSELENIUM=True python -m pytest tests
+    # defaults to False, that is it wont run selenium tests

+a whole test would then look like

+    export BHT_DONTSKIPSELENIUM=True
+    export BHT_DONTSKIPISTEX=True
+    export BHT_SKIPSLOWTESTS=False
+    python -m pytest tests

 ### github actions